torvalds/linux/Documentation/admin-guide/cifs/usage.rst

 package that includes this utility so it is recommended to install this.

-Note that running the Winbind pam/nss module (logon service) on all of your Linux clients is useful in mapping Uids and Gids consistently across the domain to the proper network user.
+Note that running the Winbind pam/nss module (logon service) on all of your GNU/Linux clients is useful in mapping Uids and Gids consistently across the domain to the proper network user.
 The mount.cifs mount helper can be found at cifs-utils.git on git.samba.org